CBeerta/Bliss/README.md

 * Expire of the simplepie cache
 * Sortable Image Gallery
 * Search? (this is probably where i will regret most that i chose not to use a database)
-* Keyboard Navigation needs work.
-We need to make sure a loadNext event loads enough content to allow scrolling to the next item.
-Maybe we can trick with padding here?
+* Keyboard Navigation needs completion
+* More Unit Tests

 # BUGS